 Beyond medical benefits, Canada is vast in size, so pre-paid trip expenses for flights, accommodations and other activities can quickly add up.
 Canadians travelling outside of their province of residence but within the country can also take advantage of plans that include benefits for Trip Cancellation, Interruption and Baggage for added reassurance in case an unexpected event derails your plans.

-As a service to its customers, Allianz Global Assistance, acting on behalf of the insurer, has arrangements with all provinces and territories to pay claims first, and then submit your receipts and original bills to your provincial health plan for reimbursement.
+As a service to its customers, Allianz Global Assistance, acting on behalf of the insurer, has arrangements with all provinces and territories to pay claims first, and then submit your receipts and original bills to your provincial health insurance plan for reimbursement.
 This takes significant paperwork out of your hands during the claims process.
 Remember, government health care plans aren’t “mobile” like your smartphone, so consider travel insurance every time you’re travelling outside your province of residence, even when staying within Canada’s borders.

 - Check provincial or territorial travel restrictions and advisories of your destination.